princefishthrower/chrisfrew.in/src/content/blog/extending-react-types-for-children-as-a-function/index.md

 There's lots to unpack in this type:

 - First of all, we see that `children` is altogether optional.
 We don't require our wrapper component to have any children!
-(For example, if they are being loaded asynchrounously or are for any other reason you can think of not accessible in the component yet.)
+(For example, if they are being loaded asynchronously or are for any other reason you can think of not accessible in the component yet.)
 - Second, we see if children _are_ defined, those children must be functions, and accept an `item` of type `T`, and return a `ReactNode` just like a standard `render()` function would return in any old React component.
 - Finally, the other generic type `P`.
 Type `P` is there so we can keep our standard props for component!
 We don't want to lose those!
-While this may look _very_ fancy, it's really just a more complex use case based off of React's standard `PropsWithChildren` type, which, directly from the `index.d.ts` of the React types is:
+While this may look _very_ fancy, it's really just a more complex use case based on React's standard `PropsWithChildren` type, which, directly from the `index.d.ts` of the React types is:

 ```typescript
 type PropsWithChildren<P> = P & { children?: ReactNode };